brittola/brittola/README.md

 👨🏻‍🦱 I'm 22 years old and a self taught programmer;

-🌱 I’m currently learning and practicing Javascript, along with HTML and CSS;
+🌱 I’m currently learning and practicing React;

 💡 I’m looking to improve my projects and skills.
 Feel free to give me some advices!